ArdWang/NEWCONCEPTENGLISH2/README.md

 #### Lesson36 Across the Channel

 Debbie Hart is going to swim across the English Channel tomorrow.
 She is eleven years old and she is a strong swimmer.
 Mr. Hart has been trained his daughter.
 He will set out with her in a small boat.
 Doebbie's mother will be waiting for her on the English coast.
 She swam the Channel as a girl.

+#### Lesson37 The Olympic Games

+The Olympic Games be held in our country in four years' time so the government will be putting up new buildings.
+The buildings have been designed by Kurt Gunter and workers will have completed the new stadium by the end of next year.
+The Games will be held in this country for the first time and we are looking forward to them.